-TOUR INCLUSIONS/EXCLUSIONS: The tour fee is \$4950 for one person in double occupancy from Quito.
-It includes all lodging from Day 1 through Day 9, all meals from breakfast on Day 2 through dinner on Day 9, the flights within Ecuador (Quito/Coca/Quito), all ground transportation, entrance fees, and the guide services of the tour leader(s).
+TOUR INCLUSIONS/EXCLUSIONS: The tour fee is \$5425 for one person in double occupancy from Quito.
+It includes all lodging from Day 1 through Day 9, all meals from breakfast on Day 2 through dinner on Day 9 (or breakfast on Day 10 if you overnight), the flights within Ecuador (Quito/Coca/Quito), all ground transportation, entrance fees, and the guide services of the tour leader(s).
 Tipping at group meals and for drivers, porters, and local guides is included in your tour fee and will be handled for the group by your Field Guides leader(s).
 However, if you would like to recognize your Field Guides leader(s) or any local guide(s) for exceptional service, it is entirely appropriate to tip.
 We emphasize that such tips are optional and not expected.